 Want to make your family sesh run smooth without feeling stressed?!
 Look no further!
 We’ve got a quick and easy prep guideline for you to check out!
 Filled with tips and helpful ideas on how to dress and prep your entire family.
 Take the advice from a Nebraska Family Photographer who has seen ample outfits come in front of our camera!

 Choose a location that best represents your family.
 The first step in the planning of your session process is to start thinking about a location for the sesh.
 We want you to put some thought into this to help us out!
 Here in Nebraska, we’ve learned a lot as a Family Photographer, and we recommend some of the following locations;

 Uban // Vineyard // Boho // Nature // Garden // Farm // Downtown

-Whether you want to incorporate larger items like classic cars, benches, tractors or smaller ones like blankets, baskets, flowers, or hats, even planning those extra’s can be a fun way to make your session unique.
+Whether you want to incorporate larger items like classic cars, benches, tractors.
+Or smaller ones like blankets, baskets, flowers, or hats, even planning those extra’s can be a fun way to make your session unique.

 Stuck on what to wear?
 We’re here to help!
 Choosing what you will wear for your photo shoot is a huge decision that can make or break your family portrait session!
 I know that sounds dramatic… but, if you accidentally wear something that isn’t flattering on camera or something that you don’t feel confident in…it can ruin the experience for you and you of course won’t want to order any of those pictures!
 So, here are some of the best ways to choose what to wear.

-BE UNIQUE + THINK OUTSIDE OF THE BOX: On camera, solid black + white or bright neon colors can make skin tones look very washed out and unflattering.
+BE UNIQUE + THINK OUTSIDE OF THE BOX: On camera, black + white or bright neon colors can make skin tones look very washed out and unflattering.
 Rather than wearing one single color, or having everyone in matching shirts, a much more pleasing arrangement is an assortment of coordinating colors.
 We recommend going with softer, lighter tones, and more muted shades.
 We’re really digging those muted earthy tones currently!
 So, when choosing outfits, try to choose colors that are more neutral and that compliment your hair + skin colors!
-Also, consider the location you’re shooting at, if we’re doing a more nature geared session, you might want to steer away from green tones that would blend in with grass tones and opt for color choices opposite of that on the color wheel.
+Also, consider the location you’re shooting at.
+If we’re doing a more nature geared session, you might want to steer away from green tones that would blend in with grass tones and opt for color choices opposite of that on the color wheel.

 BE COMFORTABLE: If you do not like fitted clothing (super tight dresses or pieces that fit awkwardly) then leave them at home!
 So, if there are pieces you’re considering that make you feel self-conscious or uncomfortable, don’t include them!
 Additionally, we will most likely be sitting on the ground, laying down, walking and doing other things that could be difficult if your clothing is uncomfortable!
 The last thing you want to be doing is tugging on your clothes the whole time.